Accessing the Web User Interface Using an NVR without a Router or Modem on PC

-It’s possible to connect to your DVR without running the Ethernet/CAT5 cable straight to the router or modem you have on your network.
+It’s possible to connect to your NVR without running the Ethernet/CAT5 cable straight to the router or modem you have on your network.
 Bypassing any Local Area Network completely.
 If you don’t have internet this method can be used.
-However you will not be able to access the DVR on your phone or by using DDNS on your computer away from home.
-This method involves using your computer, laptop or desktop as long as it has an ethernet port, without using the internet to access the Web User Interface which you would connect to using your Internet Browser.
+However you will not be able to access the NVR on your phone or by using DDNS on your computer away from home.
+This method involves using your computer, laptop or desktop as long as it has an Ethernet port, without using the internet to access the Web User Interface which you would connect to using your Internet Browser.

-Firstly, go ahead and setup your DVR near your computer, close enough to connect to it by the ethernet cable.
-Inserting one end to the DVR and the other end to your computer.
-For the time being you will need to connect a monitor or TV to your DVR so that you can change the Network Settings to match your computers.
-Once connected go ahead and login to your DVR.
+Firstly, go ahead and setup your NVR near your computer, close enough to connect to it by the Ethernet cable.
+Inserting one end to the NVR and the other end to your computer.
+For the time being you will need to connect a monitor or TV to your NVR so that you can change the Network Settings to match your computers.
+Once connected go ahead and login to your NVR.

 Once you’ve logged in navigate to the TCP/IP tab in Network Settings using the Main Menu.

 You will then have the Default Network Configuration up on your screen.
 The IP Address, Subnet Mask, and Default Gateway will need to be changed to access the NVR on your computer.

 Login to your computer and open up an internet browser.
 This will be the only method you will use to access the Web UI through your computer.